auraphp/Aura.Filter/README.md

 - Use `getValue()` to get the value being validated, and `setValue()` to change the value being sanitized.

-- Add a property `$message` to indicate a string that should be translated as a message when validation or sanitizing fails.
+- Add a property `$message` to indicate a string that should be returned as a message when validation or sanitizing fails.

 Here is an example of a hexadecimal rule: